Search

 Key Questions to Ask a Payroll Vendor:

-• What are your data encryption practices (in transit and at rest)?
+• What are your data encryption practices?

-Your contract with the vendor should clearly outline their security responsibilities and liabilities.
-Remember, even if your vendor is breached, your company is still ultimately responsible for protecting your employee data.
-This is a topic where expert guidance fromPayroll Compliance Resources can be invaluable.
+Your contract should clearly outline security responsibilities.
+This is a topic where expert guidance from Payroll Compliance Resources can be invaluable.

 Pillar 5: Create an Incident Response Plan